rickt/timebot-simple/README.md

+# timebot-simple
-simple go app that returns a nice string with the current time in Los Angeles, Japan & London/UTC.
+####  a simple go app that returns a nice string with the current time in Los Angeles, Japan & London/UTC.

 if request = / redirect to /time